Skip to content

 • Deception offers you earlier detection, along with immediate identification of the breach and compromised asset.

-• Understanding TTPs of the attacker leads to local actionable Intel to share with SIEM, SOAR and the rest of the security team.
+• Understanding TTPs of the attacker leads to local specific, actionable threat intelligence to share with SIEM, SOAR and the rest of the security team.

 Deception campaigns based on these principles can effectively detect threats against ICS infrastructures, from lateral movements and zero-day attacks to vulnerabilities exploitation attempts and documents exfiltration.